Agile best practice

 2. Use the retrospective template to guide your agenda format

-The sprint retrospective template helps direct the agenda for the meeting format.
-Whether you choose the start, stop, continue, sailboat, glad, sad, mad, or other template, the process typically follows six steps:
+The retrospective board helps direct the agenda for the meeting format.
+Whether you choose start, stop, continue, glad, sad, mad, or our team's personal favourite - high notes, low notes and keeping the beat.
+Make sure you customise it to suit your teams needs.

 2.1 Set the stage